 The only way I’ve found to cold-boot the TW700 from USB is to configure the UEFI BIOS to put “USB HD” above the Windows Boot Manager or the internal eMMC storage.
 Then the USB device needs to be in the Type A port, not the Micro USB OTG port.
 Once those changes are made, the tablet will boot from USB without pushing any buttons, and you can still use the OTG port to power the tablet while running from Tails or other live USB OS.
 So this is a usable solution, and arguably superior to the other tablets for those who expect to use Tails more-or-less exclusively.

-#24 Updated by intrigeri about 3 years ago
+#24 Updated by intrigeri over 3 years ago

 - Blueprint changed from https://tails.boum.org/blueprint/UEFI/32-bit/#hardware to https://tails.boum.org/blueprint/handheld/